When the person you are caring for dies

 Your own situation may change, such as benefits you can claim and your living circumstances.

-If you were receiving Carer’s Allowance this will usually continue for eight weeks after the person has died, however if you are 65 or over you will be entitled to receive this indefinitely.
+If you were receiving Carer’s Allowance this will usually continue for eight weeks after the person has died, so long as certain criteria continue to be met.

 Other means-tested benefits might also continue for up to eight weeks, and in some circumstances Universal Credit payments can continue after a person died.